 - Surface irrigation, salt load water: Anthony & Jenelle Commisso's dairy farm (Waterloo)

 Farmers will schedule irrigation with the help of Wildeye soil moisture probes that have been set up at each site.
+Plots will be harvested using a lawn mower.
 There are six plots within each site that have the following treatments:

 - Fertilising frequency: Every harvest vs every second harvest